northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are North Dakota Traffic Court Records?

-North Dakota traffic court records refer to the records generated from the adjudication of traffic offenses in the State of North Dakota.
-These records include documents, recording and case files created from the court proceedings.
+North Dakota traffic court records refer to the records generated from the adjudication of traffic offenses in North Dakota, including documents and case files created from the court proceedings.

 Are North Dakota Traffic Court Records Public Records?

-North Dakota traffic records are categorized as public records as they are covered by the Freedom of Information Act and can be accessed (upon request) by members of the general public.
-The only exceptions are records that have been restricted by a court order or law.
+North Dakota traffic records are categorized as public records, as the Freedom of Information Act covers them.
+Members of the general public can access them (upon request).
+The only exceptions are records that a court order or law has restricted.

 Which Courts in North Dakota Have Jurisdiction to Hear Traffic Violation Matters?

-North Dakota traffic violations and infractions are heard in District Courts and Municipal Courts depending on the statute or ordinance which was violated.
-Violations of state law are heard in District Court and violations of municipal ordinances are heard in Municipal Court.
+North Dakota traffic violations and infractions are heard in District and Municipal Courts, depending on the statute or ordinance that was violated.
+Violations of state law are heard in District Court, and violations of municipal ordinances are heard in Municipal Court.

 How Do I Find North Dakota Traffic Court Records?

-North Dakota traffic court records can be obtained using the ND District Court search, which provides court case information on criminal, traffic and civil cases.
-ND court records can also be obtained by contacting the Clerk of the Court in the county where the records are located.
-An oral or written request can be submitted, but if the requestor requires a written response the request may be in writing.
-Records are open to the public for viewing on the public computer terminals located in the Clerk’s office.
+North Dakota traffic court records can be obtained using the ND District Court search, which provides court case information on criminal, traffic, and civil cases.
+ND court records can also be obtained by contacting the clerk of the court in the county where the records are located.
+An oral or written request can be submitted, but the request may be in writing if the requester requires a written response.
+Records are open to the public for viewing on the computer terminals in the clerk's office.

 What Information is Required to Obtain North Dakota Traffic Court Records?

-To obtain North Dakota traffic records, requesters may need to submit a written or oral request for the record and the request may contain enough information so the clerk can look for the record without extensive research.
-This may include the full name on the record and/or case (or citation) number of the record.
-To obtain copies of records a fee of $0.25 per page, $1 minimum may be charged.
-The requestor may need to provide a valid, state-approved form of identification.
+To obtain North Dakota traffic records, requesters may need to submit a written or oral request for the record.
+The request may contain enough information so the clerk can look for the record without extensive research.
+This may include the full name on the record and/or case (or citation) number.
+A $0.25 per page fee, $1 minimum, may be charged to obtain copies of records.
+The requester may need to provide a valid, state-approved form of identification.

 Are all Traffic Violations Handled in the Same Way in North Dakota?

-North Dakota traffic violations are generally handled the same way, depending on the defendant’s plea.
-That is to say, “Guilty” and “Not Guilty” pleas are handled similarly.
-Fines may vary, but the processes involved in responding to traffic violations may remain the same.
+Depending on the defendant's plea, North Dakota traffic violations are generally handled similarly.
+Thus, "Guilty" and "Not Guilty" pleas are handled similarly.
+Fines may vary, but the procedures involved in responding to traffic violations, including serious charges such as Felony Overspeeding in North Dakota, typically remain the same.

 Can North Dakota Traffic Records be Sealed or Expunged?

 In North Dakota, an individual may only petition the court to seal their criminal record if they are eligible.
-To be eligible for sealing misdemeanor offenses, a waiting period of 3 years may have elapsed from the date of release from incarceration, parole, or probation and the petitioner has not been charged with a new crime during that time.
-To be eligible for felony offenses, a waiting period of 5 years may have elapsed from the date of release from incarceration, parole, or probation and the petitioner has not been charged with a new crime during that time.
-The North Dakota Supreme Court has held that courts have the authority to expunge arrests in cases in which the arrest was unlawful or to seal the online records for cases in which charges were dismissed or the defendant acquitted.
+To be eligible for sealing misdemeanor offenses, a waiting period of 3 years may have elapsed from the date of release from incarceration, parole, or probation, and the petitioner has not been charged with a new crime during that time.
+To be eligible for felony offenses, a waiting period of 5 years may have elapsed from the date of release from incarceration, parole, or probation, and the petitioner has not been charged with a new crime during that time.
+The North Dakota Supreme Court has held that courts have the authority to expunge arrests in cases where the arrest was unlawful or to seal the online records for cases where charges were dismissed or the defendant acquitted.

 • Is required to make a mandatory court appearance to answer the charges